-• Computer equipment - 3 years
+- Office equipment 3 years - Computer equipment 3 years

 Depreciation methods, useful lives, and residual values are reviewed at each financial year-end and any changes in previous estimates are accounted for prospectively.

 f) Financial instruments

 Recognition and classification

 The Company recognizes a financial asset or financial liability on the consolidated statement of financial position when it becomes party to the contractual provisions of the financial instrument.